-Trading the Pristine Method class taught the use of drawing trend lines up and down to determine the trend and trend breaks, which I did use in the early days.
-In time, I realized that they too were a flawed concept.
+Trading the Pristine Method basic class TPM1 taught the use of drawing trend lines up and down to determine the trend and trend breaks, which I did use in the early days.
+In time, I realized that they too are a flawed concept.

 How many ways can you determine a trend break?
 Only one based on an actual break.

 Simply understanding that once an uptrend no longer met the definition of one, that is higher highs and higher lows, the uptrend was over.
-That eliminated trend lines, moving average cross-overs and the confusion.
+That understanding eliminates trend lines, moving average cross-overs and confusion.

-Many want to believe that there are “hidden areas” on charts or “proprietary” analytical tools.
+Many are taught and believe that there are “hidden areas” on charts or “proprietary” analytical tools.
+That is False.

 The real secret is in how you put together simple technical analysis concepts.